 1. Wernigerode Castle

 One of the most beautiful castles in all of Germany.

 This particular historical location was completely overhauled and renovated 19th century – giving it a bit of a more modern aesthetic while still maintaining its much earlier overall appearance and “bones”.

-This is a popular hotspot for German citizens to visit, but not so popular with the tourists.
+This is a popular hotspot for German citizens to visit, but not so popular with tourists.

-German’s love this spot.
-Particularly those that are interested in the medieval history of their nation.
+Germans love this spot.
+Particularly those who are interested in the medieval history of their nation.

 However, more and more tourists are getting turned down to this hidden gem in Germany every year.